grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Right Boss!"
 Bastian repeated.

 The _Prospect_ put a tiny, silent amount of speed on.
-They crawled out of the docking area, with Bastian, swinging the sonar mics back and forth rapidly, trying to make sure he was hearing every contact, and understood where each was going.
+They crawled out of the docking area, with Bastian -- swinging the sonar mics back and forth rapidly -- trying to make sure he was hearing every contact and understood where each was going.
 It was a good first lesson in sonar for Cassandra, though she found herself wildly confused by all the different sounds, their meanings, and their correlations to the range and heading calculations.
 She listened with a anxious look on her face.

 "You'll get the fuckin' hang of it eventually," Bastian said to her quietly so as not to lose track of what was happening in his earphones.
 "Or... you fuckin' won't.
 Seems to me like people either get sonar, or they don't.
 There's no in-between."

 Cassandra hardly looked reassured.

 "Hemi!"
-Bastian called up.
-"New contact.
+Bastian called up, "new contact.
 Coming in fast from the east, port-side."
 A few seconds passed.
 "I'd say, fairly big sub, pretty noisy amount of fucking water running along the hull.
 Fully submerged, and just charging towards the docking area."

 "That's probably the one that did the firing," Hemi said to Percy.